aaDHumanities/dha2025-org/_pages/home.md

 classes: wide
 ---

 The Australasian Association for Digital Humanities Inc (aaDH) was formed in March 2011 to strengthen the digital humanities research community in Australia, Aotearoa New Zealand, and the Pacific.
-The aaDH is a member of the international [Alliance of Digital Humanities Organisations](https://adho.org/) (ADHO).
+The aaDH is a Constituent Organisation of the international [Alliance of Digital Humanities Organisations](https://adho.org/) (ADHO).

 This professional association acts to support and extend links between digital humanities researchers, improve professional development opportunities, and provide international leverage for local projects and initiatives.
 The aaDH organises the [Digital Humanities Australasia conference](/conferences/) every two years and provides other opportunities for fostering an understanding of digital technologies in the humanities.